owlboy/greatpug-public/README.md

 ### Change Log
 #### 9/9/19 - The Great Pug
-* Adjusted Reflection Probes in The Roost, The Kitchen, Night View, and the main bar to reduce drawcalls by a few.
+* Adjusted Reflection Probes in The Roost, The Kitchen, Night View, and the main bar to reduce draw calls by a few.
 * Rebaked lighting - Fixed a few lights that were leaking into areas they should not have been
 * Adjusted light probes to work better in some situations
 * Adjusted Occlusion settings to hopefully reduce Occlusion Data processing load a bit